 As a medical student, the first interaction with medical boards can be daunting.
-The state-based board co-sponsors medical licensing examinations and ultimately give physician hopefuls the go ahead to begin their practice.
+The state-based board co-sponsors medical licensing examinations and ultimately give physician hopefuls the go-ahead to begin their practice.
 While exams and licenses might be the only interactions perspective physicians have with the board, they are far from the last.
 Medical boards exist to ensure the safety and integrity of healthcare professionals while also ensuring that the public is properly served and cared for.
 In addition to exams and licenses, the board completes evaluations, research complaints, and ultimately carry out disciplinary courses of action.
-These actions are a spectrum which range from less serious actions, such as a letter of reprimand, to career-ending actions, such as revocation of a license.
+These actions are a spectrum that ranges from less serious actions, such as a letter of reprimand, to career-ending actions, such as revocation of a license.

 Most Frequent Disciplinary Actions Taken This Year*